Update on Azerbaijani losses - Public Radio of Armenia

-The Azerbaijani side has lost 5 UAVs, 2 armored vehicles, 1 plane in the past 24 hours, 150 of its troops have been killed.
+The Azerbaijani side has lost 4 UAVs, 8 armored vehicles in the past 24 hours, 80 of its troops have been killed.

-The Azerbaijani side has suffered 6,109 losses in manpower since the start of the hostilities on September 27, the Armenian Unified Infocenter informs.
+Azerbaijan has suffered 6,539 losses in manpower since the start of the hostilities on September 27, the Armenian Unified Infocenter informs.

 The Armenian Unified Infocenter provides updates on the Azerbaijani losses on daily basis.